Here and elsewhere

 From adventure to the Beat Generation

-..
-If Steinbeck is affiliated with the Lost Generation, that of the interwar period, it was not until the end of the Second World War that San Francisco enjoyed a "renaissance" that was once again placed under the seal of travel and above all under that of poetry, thanks to Madeline Gleason (1903-1979) who formed a Poets' Guild and organized the first Festival of Modern Poetry in April 1947.
-During two evenings, at the Lucien Labaudt Gallery of art, a dozen artists will perform on stage and give The City its reputation as a city of counter-culture.
-Among these poets, we should at least mention Kenneth Rexroth, born in 1905 in Indiana, an anarchist activist with a passion for the Japanese art of haiku, Robert Duncan (1919-1988) who studied at Black Mountain College (an experimental university in North Carolina where an eponymous avant-garde movement was born) and practiced symbolism from his first collection(Heavenly City Earthly City) published in 1947, and Jack Spicer, also influenced by surrealism, who opened the Six Gallery in 1955, two years after another emblematic place was created: the City Lights bookstore co-founded by Lawrence Ferlinghetti.
-Ferlinghetti soon expanded his activities by publishing books of poetry, including Howl by Allen Ginsberg, one of the three founding members of the Beat Generation (from the French word "béat" or the American slang term "beat" meaning worn out, tired).
-Indeed, even if it is in New York that this poet born in 1926 in Newark met William S. Burroughs (1914-1997) and Jack Kerouac (1922-1969), his two companions, it is San Francisco that will exert his fascination, becoming the goal or the starting point of their long escapes during which Neal Cassady, the hero of On the Road (1957), will drive them furiously from one coast to another of the United States.
-In 1959, it was in Paris that Burroughs published The Naked Feast, an experimental novel using the "cut-up" technique and written under the influence of various hallucinogenic drugs, giving the third representative work of this literary trend to which many writers were later associated, including Jack Micheline and Gary Snyder, both born in San Francisco, respectively in 1929 and 1930.
-The first of them devoted himself to a bohemian life and haunted the jazz clubs as much as the slums of Greenwich Village where he settled in the 1950s.
-A pure figure of the underground, he is less known in France and very little translated, except for Un fleuve de vin rouge published by Dernier télégramme, a publishing house in Limoges.
-The second will undoubtedly embody the more spiritual aspect of the movement, taking an interest in Buddhism, living in an ashram, studying Amerindian culture and becoming one of the spearheads of bioregionalism, one of the trends of ecology conceptualized in the 1960s in California by Peter Berg.
-His abundant work(La Pratique sauvage or Montagnes et rivières sans fin, for example, published by Le Rocher) was awarded the Pulitzer Prize in 1975 when Turtle Island was published.
+If Steinbeck is affiliated with the Lost Generation of the inter-war years, it wasn't until the end of the Second World War that San Francisco enjoyed a "renaissance", once again under the banner of travel and, above all, poetry, thanks to Madeline Gleason (1903-1979), who set up a Poets' Guild and organized the first Festival of Modern Poetry in April 1947.
+For two evenings, at the Lucien Labaudt Gallery of art, a dozen artists took to the stage and gave The City its reputation as a city of counter-culture.
+Among these poets are Kenneth Rexroth, born in 1905 in Indiana, an anarchist activist with a passion for the Japanese art of haiku; Robert Duncan (1919-1988), who cut his teeth at Black Mountain College (an experimental university in North Carolina that gave birth to an eponymous avant-garde movement) and began experimenting with symbolism in his first collection(Heavenly City Earthly City), published in 1947, and Jack Spicer, also influenced by Surrealism, who opened the Six Gallery in 1955, two years after another emblematic venue had come into being: the City Lights bookshop co-founded by Lawrence Ferlinghetti.
+Ferlinghetti soon expanded his activities by publishing books of poetry, including, in 1956, Howl by Allen Ginsberg, one of the three founding members of the Beat Generation.
+Indeed, although it was in New York that this poet, born in Newark in 1926, met his two companions William S. Burroughs (1914-1997) and Jack Kerouac (1922-1969), it was San Francisco that held his fascination, becoming the goal or starting point of their long escapes, during which Neal Cassady, the hero of On the Road (1957), drove them furiously from one coast of the United States to the other.
+In 1959, Burroughs published Le Festin nu (The Naked Feast) in Paris, an experimental novel written under the influence of various hallucinogenic drugs and using the "cut-up" technique.
+It was the third work representative of this literary movement, with which many writers were later associated, including Jack Micheline and Gary Snyder, both born in San Francisco in 1929 and 1930 respectively.
+The former devoted himself to a bohemian lifestyle, haunting jazz clubs as much as the slums of Greenwich Village, where he settled in the '50s.
+A pure figure of the underground, he is less well known in France and very little translated, apart from Un fleuve de vin rouge published by Dernier télégramme in Limoges.
+The latter undoubtedly embodied the more spiritual aspect of the movement, taking an interest in Buddhism, living in ashrams, studying Amerindian culture and becoming one of the spearheads of bioregionalism, one of the trends in ecology conceptualized in the 60s in California by Peter Berg.
+His abundant work(La Pratique sauvage and Montagnes et rivières sans fin, for example, published by Editions du Rocher) was awarded the Pulitzer Prize in 1975 when Turtle Island was published.

 An open city